jstack-be/.github/guides/jstack-be-scoped-package-usage.md

 ```
 (Windows users are welcome to add Windows instructions here)

-## 3. Configuring a node project to use a jstack-be scoped package
+## 3. Configuring a node project to use an @jstack-be scoped package

 Add a `.npmrc` file to your project, in the same directory as your `package.json` file.
 Use the following contents: